LEADING OFF: Rookies Weathers, Widener meet, deGrom vs Bosox

 Brandon Nimmo, with a .470 on-base percentage, is hoping to get back in the lineup for the Mets a day after not starting because of a right hip impingement.
 Nimmo got an injection in the hip during a day off Monday and struck out as a pinch-hitter Tuesday night.

-Jacob deGrom (2-1, 0.31 ERA) is set to face Boston in the finale of a two-game set in Queens.
-DeGrom struck out a career-high 15 without a walk in a two-hit shutout of Washington in his previous start.
+Jacob deGrom (2-1, 0.31) is set to face Boston in the finale of a two-game set in Queens.
+DeGrom struck out a career-high 15 in a two-hit shutout of Washington in his previous start.

 MATZ MAGIC